PtrMan/SingularTranspiler/README.md

 - `kill` https://www.singular.uni-kl.de/Manual/4-0-3/sing_325.htm#SEC364

+The following keywords simply cannot be dealt with and will be considered a syntax error.

+- `parameter`

 The following commands will immediately prevent _every ring dependent local variable_ from going faster.
 This list is probably also not complete.